Austin Powers in Goldmember: Home media

+Reception

 Box office

 Austin Powers in Goldmember took in £6,364,796 in the United Kingdom on its opening weekend.
 In the United States, it broke the opening weekend record for a spoof movie, surpassing the previous Austin Powers films.
-It grossed $73.1 million during its opening weekend, surpassing 2001's Planet of the Apes for the biggest July opening of all time.
+It grossed $73.1 million during its opening weekend, surpassing Planet of the Apes for the biggest July opening of all time.
 The latter record would be held for two years until Spider-Man 2 took it in 2004.
-The film also surpassed New Line's Rush Hour 2 as the biggest opening for a comedy film.
+The film also surpassed Rush Hour 2 as the biggest opening for a comedy film.
 This was the fourth-highest opening weekend of all time, behind Star Wars: Episode II – Attack of the Clones, Harry Potter and the Sorcerer's Stone and Spider-Man.
-The film grossed a total of $213 million in the United States, according to Box Office Mojo.
+The film grossed a total of $213.3 million in the United States and $296.9 million worldwide.